sony/esstra/README.md

 The workflow using **ESSTRA** consists of the following steps:

-1. Compile source files with GCC using **ESSTRA Core** to generate object files.
+1. Compile source files with GCC using **the ESSTRA Core** to generate object files.
-2. Link the object files using **ESSTRA Link** to produce the binary file.
+2. Link the object files using **the ESSTRA Link** to produce the binary file.
-3. Access the metadata embedded in the binary file using **ESSTRA Utility**.
+3. Access the metadata embedded in the binary file using **the ESSTRA Utility**.

 The example below compiles the source file `main.c` and `sub.c` with `gcc` and generates the binary file `hello`.